influxdata/influxdb/influxql/INFLUXQL.md

 SHOW TAG VALUES WITH TAG = 'region';

--- show tag values from the cpu measurement for the region tag SHOW TAG VALUES FROM cpu WITH TAG = 'region';
+-- show tag values from the cpu measurement for the region tag SHOW TAG VALUES FROM cpu WITH KEY = 'region';

--- show tag values from the cpu measurement for region & host tag keys where service = 'redis' SHOW TAG VALUES FROM cpu WITH TAG IN (region, host) WHERE service = 'redis';
+-- show tag values from the cpu measurement for region & host tag keys where service = 'redis' SHOW TAG VALUES FROM cpu WITH KEY IN (region, host) WHERE service = 'redis';
 ```

 ### SHOW USERS